lingt-xyz/lingt-xyz.github.io/docs/philosophy/philosophy101.md

 ### Deductive reasoning
 - From generic to specific
 - Always valid
+- Form: All As are Bs.
+This is an A, so it is B.
 - Example: All good apple can be eaten.
-This is a good apple.
-It can be eaten.
+This is a good apple, so it can be eaten.

 ---